JuneOrg2020/study-player/README.md

 # Keyboard Operation

-*To push the Space key is to stop or replay sound.
+* To push the Space key is to stop or replay sound.<br/>
-*To push the L key is to playback the sound.
+* To push the L key is to playback the sound.<br/>
-*To push the ←key or →key is to move play position.
+* To push the ←key or →key is to move play position.<br/>
-*To push the B key is to play a previous sound file.
+* To push the B key is to play a previous sound file.<br/>
-*To push the N key is to play a next sound file.
+* To push the N key is to play a next sound file.<br/>
-*To push the P key is to set the play start position.
+* To push the P key is to set the play start position.<br/>

 # Note